canjs/canjs/guides/creating-the-menu-component.md

 can.Component lifecycle event that fires when the component has been inserted into the DOM.

-Similar to the can.Model findAll method, the findOne method takes a parameters object as its first argument.
+Similar to the can.Model findAll function, the findOne function takes a parameters object as its first argument.
 Optionally, you can pass in two callback
 functions: the first being the success function and the second being the error function.
-The success function receives the object returned by the findOne call as the first parameter in its method signature.
-The error function receives the [XMLHttpRequest object](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) as the first parameter in its method signature.
-If the findOne operation is successful, the success method will be called.
-Otherwise, the error method is called.
+The success function receives the object returned by the findOne call as the first parameter in its function signature.
+The error function receives the [XMLHttpRequest object](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) as the first parameter in its function signature.
+If the findOne operation is successful, the success function will be called.
+Otherwise, the error function is called.

 In the example above, we create an observable can.Map object.
 We create an instance of that object, and assign it to the can.Component's scope.
-Because the can.Map object is observable, when we later update it's menuData property, the update is broadcast to the system, and the menu can.Component is refreshed with the menu data returned from the findOne method.
-There is currently no implicit method for calling can.Model.findOne.
-You must use the method described above.
+Because the can.Map object is observable, when we later update it's menuData property, the update is broadcast to the system, and the menu can.Component is refreshed with the menu data returned from the findOne function.
+There is currently no implicit function for calling can.Model.findOne.
+You must use the function described above.

 Let's connect all of this to a view template.
 Staying in the menu folder,